Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-11-why-what-how.markdown

 - Mission
 ---

-The [1st Agile Alliance
+The [first Alliance
 meeting](http://www.compelcon.se/gallery/XP2000/XP2000_A_037?full=1) preceded
 the famous Snowbird session by almost a year.
-Sardinia was where _Extreme_ actually became _Agile_.
-We didn't plan it.
+Sardinia was where _Extreme_ became _Agile_.
+We don't agree on who said it first.
 It just happened.
-Nothing was sacred and no one's ring got kissed, but we were conspirators and this was a revolution.
+Nothing was sacred and no one's ring needed kissing.
+We were conspirators and this was a revolution.

 {% img /images/Agile-Alliance-XP2K.png %}